Teen Car Control Clinic

 Refund request made before the registration deadline will be processed on approximately a week later.
 Refund requests on the day of or after the courses will be processed approximately two weeks later.

-The Free Teen Car Control Clinic is funded by Gundersen Medical Foundation, Brenengen Auto and Organic Valley.
+The Free Teen Car Control Clinic is funded by Kwik Trip, Brenengen Auto Group, La Crosse Police Department, Gundersen Medical Foundation and Gundersen Health System.